 Pappy Van Winkle is made with a higher percentage of wheat than most bourbons.
-To be a bourbon, it must have at least 51 percent corn, and then Pappy uses wheat instead of the typical rye, which makes the whiskey sweeter and fruitier.
+To be a bourbon, it must have at least 51 percent corn.
+Then, Pappy uses wheat instead of the typical rye, creating a whiskey that’s sweeter and fruitier.

 It takes 53 gallons of whiskey to make three gallons of Van Winkle 23.
 The rest is what’s known as the angel’s share, or the portion that’s evaporated and soaked into the barrel.

 On average, Pappy is aged longer than most bourbons — it’s aged twice as long as Jim Beam and Jack Daniels, which are both aged for four years.
 Pappy’s available in bottles aged for 10, 12, 15, 20, and 23 years.
 In 2017, the brand released only 710 bottles of a super limited edition 25-year-old bourbon.
 It retailed for $1,800 dollars, but bottles can be found on the secondary market now for upwards of $30,000.